On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

-$\bullet$ \textbf{Deep SVDD} is to force the normal samples enclose in a hypersphere so that the anomalies can be detected with a large distance to the center of the hypersphere $\boldsymbol\mu$ that is the centroid of normal samples.
-Therefore, Deep SVDD derives the anomaly scores of samples based on their distance to the center $\boldsymbol\mu$, i.e., $g(\x) = \|r(\x)-\boldsymbol\mu\|_2$, where $r(\x)$ indicates the hidden representation of a sample $\x$ derived from $r(\cdot)$.
+$\bullet$ \textbf{Deep SVDD} derives the anomaly scores of the test sample based on its distance to the center $\boldsymbol\mu$ of a hypersphere constructed by normal samples, i.e., $g(\x) = \|r(\x)-\boldsymbol\mu\|_2$, where $r(\x)$ indicates the hidden representation of a sample $\x$ derived from $r(\cdot)$.
 Then, the objective function (Eq.~\eqref{eq:obj}) for the recourse recommendation can be rewritten as:

 $\bullet$ \textbf{AE}-based anomaly detection model derives the anomaly scores of samples based on the reconstruction errors of an autoencoder that is trained by normal samples, i.e., $g(\x) = \|\x-\hat\x\|_2$, where $\hat\x$ indicates the reconstructed sample from autoencoder.
 Then, to provide recourse for the AE-based anomaly detection model, the objective function (Eq.~\eqref{eq:obj}) can be rewritten as: